-- To approve Valmet's long-term goals and strategy; - To approve annual business and other major action plans; - To approve Valmet's organizational structure and the principles for the incentive systems;

-• To appoint - and, if necessary, to dismiss - the President and CEO, and based on the preparation by the President and CEO and proposal by the Remuneration and HR Committee other members of the Executive Team;

-• To monitor and evaluate the performance of the President and CEO and to decide upon his/her remuneration and benefits;

-• To ensure that the supervision of the book-keeping and financial matters is properly organized, and to ensure proper preparation of the interim and annual financial statements;

-• To ensure the adequacy of planning, information and control systems for monitoring results and managing risks in operations;

-• To make proposals for and convene the General Meetings of Shareholders;

-• To decide upon other matters not belonging to the day-to-day operations, such as major investments, acquisitions and divestitures, and major joint ventures and loan agreements.
-The Board of Directors also decides upon guarantees granted by Valmet as separately defined by the Board of Directors; and

-• To approve Valmet's corporate policies in key management areas, such as corporate governance, risk management, financial control, treasury, internal control, information security, corporate communications, human resources, environment and disclosure policy, and code of conduct.

-Composition
+- To approve Valmet's long-term goals and strategy; - To approve annual business and other major action plans; - To approve Valmet's organizational structure and the principles for the incentive systems; - To appoint and, if necessary, to dismiss the President and CEO; - To monitor and evaluate the performance of the President and CEO and to decide upon his/her remuneration and benefits; - To ensure that the supervision of the accounting and financial matters is properly organized, and to ensure proper preparation of the interim and annual financial statements; - To ensure the adequacy of planning, information and control systems for monitoring results and managing risks in operations; - To make proposals for and convene the General Meetings of Shareholders; - To decide upon other matters not belonging to the day-to-day operations, such as major investments, acquisitions and dives-titures, and major joint ventures and loan agreements.; - To approve Valmet's corporate policies in key management areas, such as corporate governance, risk management, financial control, treasury, internal control, information security, corporate communications, human resources, environment and disclosure policy, and code of conduct; and - To decide on other matters falling under the Board's responsibility by law.

+Board of Directors in 2014

 The number of members of the Board of Directors of Valmet was resolved on and the members elected by the extraordinary general meeting of Metso Corporation, which was held on October 1, 2013.
-Valmet was incorporated and the term of office of the current Board of Directors commenced on December 31, 2013, when the partial demerger of Metso Corporation became effective.
-There are seven members in the Board of Directors.
-The term of office of the members of the Board of Directors commenced on the effective date of the demerger and will expire, according to Valmet's Articles of Association, at the end of the first Annual General Meeting of Valmet following the election.
+Valmet was incorporated and the term of office of the seven elected members of the Board of Directors commenced on December 31, 2013, when the partial demerger of Metso Corporation became effective.
+Jukka Viinanen was elected as Chairman and Mikael von Frenckell as Vice Chairman.
+Other members elected were Friederike Helfer, Pekka Lundmark, Erkki Pehu-Lehtonen, Pia Rudengren and Rogerio Ziviani.
+The term of office of the members of the Board of Directors expired, according to Valmet's Articles of Association, at the end of the first Annual General Meeting of Valmet following the election.
+The 2014 Annual General Meeting elected seven members to Valmet's Board of Directors.